metaplex-foundation/developer-hub/src/pages/core/external-plugins/overview.md

 ### Oracle Plugin

-The Oracle Plugin is designed for simplictiy in a web 2.5 - 3.0 workflow.
-The Oracle Plugin can access an onchain Solana Oracle Account external from the MPL Core program that can reject the use of lifecycle events set by the user on the Asset at that given time.
-The external Oracle Account can also be updated at any time to change the authorisation behaviour of the life cycle events making for a dynamic experiance.
+The Oracle Plugin is designed for simplicity in a web 2.5 - 3.0 workflow.
+The Oracle Plugin can access an onchain Solana Oracle Accounts external from the MPL Core Asset that can reject the use of lifecycle events set by the authority on the Asset at that given time.
+The external Oracle Account can also be updated at any time to change the authorization behavior of the life cycle events making for a dynamic experience.

 You can read more about the Oracle Plugin [here](/core//external-plugins/oracle).